CianMRoche/AstroWiki/Emission & the ISM/Spectra.md

  - ROY G. BIV to remember in order of increasing energy
 ![[opticalSpectrum.jpeg|350]]

-See [[Bonus Questions#Observing the EM spectrum|Observing EM spectrum]] for the telescopes that can observe all this.
+See [[Bonus#Observing the EM spectrum|Observing EM spectrum]] for the telescopes that can observe all this.

 ## Redshift